 Green Stormwater Infrastructure Features

-Pervious surfaces let rain soak into the soil below.
-Examples of these include driveways made with interlocking pavers, or sidewalks made of pervious concrete.
+Pervious surfaces let the rain soak into the soil below.
+Examples of these include driveways made with interlocking pavers or sidewalks made of pervious concrete.
 These surfaces reduce stormwater runoff pollution that enters into storm drains which flow directly to local waterways.

 Rain Barrels and Cisterns